Skip to main content

 (ii) for a mixture of uses, including residential use,

-Please be advised that all submissions received will be published online in accordance with Section 653G of the Taxes Consolidation Act 1997 as introduced by the Finance Act 2021.
+• Please be advised that all submissions received will be published online in accordance with Section 653D of the Taxes Consolidation Act 1997, as amended, and the Planning and Development Act 2000, as amended.
 You should ensure that no vexatious, libellous or confidential information, including confidential information relating to a third party (in respect of which the third party has not, expressly, or impliedly in the circumstances, consented to its disclosure) is included in your submission.
 The Planning Authority reserves the right to redact any submission or part thereof that does not comply with this requirement.

-A submission/observation can be submitted by one of the following methods:
+A submission/observation may be made by one of the following methods:

-• In writing to: Residential Zoned Land Tax Supplemental Map, Planning Department, Clare County Council, New Road, Ennis, Co Clare.
-V95 DXP2.
+• In writing to: Residential Zoned Land Tax Annual Draft Map, Planning Department, Clare County Council, New Road, Ennis, Co Clare.
+V95 DXP2

 • By email to: rzlt@clarecoco.ie .
-Subject headline should read “Residential Zoned Land Tax Supplemental Map”
+Subject headline should read “Residential Zoned Land Tax Annual Draft Map”

 If you have any queries or require more detail, please contact the Forward Planning Section by email at: rzlt@clarecoco.ie or by phone at 065-6846407/6846451.